 JVM toolchain: 21

-A transparent proxy that converts non-streaming OpenAI API requests into upstream SSE streaming requests, aggregates the stream in memory, and sends a non-streaming response to the downstream client.
+A transparent proxy for OpenAI-compatible HTTP and WebSocket traffic.
+For supported HTTP JSON endpoints, it converts non-streaming OpenAI API requests into upstream SSE streaming requests, aggregates the stream in memory, and sends a non-streaming response to the downstream client.

 Supports the Responses API (/v1/responses) and Chat Completions API (/v1/chat/completions).
 Requests already